 “What type of roast does your “Royal Kona Greenwell Estate Coffee” have?”

 “Great question.
 We typically roast this coffee past medium, dark/medium.
 We feel that this is the real sweet spot for this bean.
 We are however open to roasting it a little bit different if you so desire.”

 We’re confident that this product has been roasted to the best temperature for optimum flavor of the berry.

-If the mild, full flavor of Hawaiian coffee appeals to you, be certain that your Greenwell Estate beans have been handled with the utmost care.
+If the mild, full flavor of Hawaiian coffee appeals to you, you can be certain that your Greenwell Estate beans have been handled with the utmost care.

-The Imagine coffee bean by Buddha’s Cup has an extra fancy rating; this indicates that this large and fruity bean is of the best quality size, weight and freedom from defect or disease.
+The Imagine coffee bean by Buddha’s Cup has an extra fancy rating.
+This indicates that this large and fruity bean is the optimal size and weight – free from defects or disease.

-Imagine beans are available only in whole bean, so you will want a good grinder to get the best possible flavor out of these beans.
+Imagine beans are available only in whole bean, so you will want a good grinder to get the best possible flavor from them.

 Hawaii Roasters’ 100% Kona beans are handpicked and sun dried for optimum freshness.

 Once the beans have dried, they’re roasted in small batches for a unique and delicious coffee experience.